oakrapidresponse/oakrapidresponse.github.io/international.markdown

 *Above: Risk of pedestrian fatality as a function of vehicle impact speed: "20 is plenty."
 Source: Wramborg P, A New Approach to a Safe and Sustainable Traffic Planning and Street Design for Urban Areas, Road Safety on Four Continents Conference, Warsaw, 2005.*
 {: style="font-size: 80%" }

-Given the magnitude of chance we observed along the corridor, we next want to review the degree of change.
+Having measured the absolute change, we turn next to a review of proportional change.
 That is, what was the proportional change in speeds in 2022 relative to 2020?
 Large changes in speeds up from relatively lower speeds will be amplified - highlighting areas where speeds were low and thus closer to safe speeds in cases of pedestrian impact (but now are no longer so).
 NACTO, as well as broader research, regularly cites Department for Transport: London’s Transport Research Lab work that highlights 20 MPH as the threshold at which vehicle speeds become far more likely to be fatal with every incremental increase in speed.

 [![bar_chart_pct_under](/images/international_06.png)](/images/international_06.png){: width="100%" }